C1rb/Abacus/README.md

 VERSIONS:

 Version 1.0
-- Basic operations (Addition, Subtraction, Multiplication and Division)
+- Basic operations (Addition, Subtraction, Multiplication and Division of float/whole numbers)
 - Basic calculator with a Numeric keypad plus a Clear and Equal function

 Version 1.1